tamylaa/clodo-framework/docs/getting-started.md

-# 🚀 Getting Started with LEGO Framework
+# 🚀 Getting Started with CLODO Framework

-Welcome to LEGO Framework!
+Welcome to CLODO Framework!
 This interactive guide will get you from zero to deploying your first service in under 10 minutes.

 ## 📋 Prerequisites